 •Later on, you should be able to log back in to Xtraction automatically by clicking the Click here to login again link on the login page, though your browser type and configuration will determine if this works:

-•If your browser is configured to not automatically pass the current credentials back to the Xtraction web server, you’re given a chance to use different credentials.
+•If your browser is not configured to automatically pass the current credentials back to the Xtraction web server, you’re given a chance to use different credentials.
 You'll be prompted by the browser—not by Xtraction—for your Windows username and password, which are then passed to the web server.
 Firefox and Chrome often work this way in corporate environments.

 •For Local authentication: Enter the username and password provided by the administrator.
 Once you're authenticated, Xtraction will open in your browser.